litestar-org/litestar/docs/usage/3-parameters.md

     ...
 ```

-The above example is a rather classic example of a paginated GET request:
+The above is a rather classic example of a paginated "GET" request:

-1. _page_ is a required query parameter of type int.
-It has no default value and as such has to be given.
+1. _page_ is a required query parameter of type `int`.
+It has no default value and as such has to be provided or a ValidationException will be raised.
-2. _page_size_ is a required query parameter of type int as well, but it has a default value - so it can be omitted in
+2. _page_size_ is a required query parameter of type ìnt` as well, but it has a default value - so it can be omitted in
    the request.
 3. _brands_ is an optional list of strings with a default `None` value.
 4. _from_date_ and _to_date_ are optional date-time values that have a default `None` value.

 These parameters will be parsed from the function signature and used to generate a pydantic model.
 This model in turn
-will be used to validate the parameters, and also to generate the OpenAPI schema for this endpoint.
+will be used to validate the parameters and generate the OpenAPI schema.

 This means that you can also use any pydantic type in the signature, and it will follow the same kind of validation and
 parsing as you would get from pydantic.

-This works great, but what happens when the request is sent with a non-python naming scheme, such as camelCase?
+This works great, but what happens when the request is sent with a non-python naming scheme, such as _camelCase_?
 You
-could of course simply name your variables accordingly:
+could of course simply rename your variables accordingly:

 ```python
 from datetime import datetime